Give employee feedback to your online sales and operations teams to achieve overall success. Here are nine tips on the right ways to do it.

 4. Assign work they’re capable of doing.

 It’s fine to stretch your employees’ knowledge and skills with graduating challenges on the job, but be flexible yourself and know their limits, too.
-Allow your approach to change based on feedback from your team.
-Once you have set objectives, situations may arise that prevent them from delivering.
+Be open and receptive to feedback from your team.
+If situations come up that prevent them from reaching one of your objectives, it may not be their fault if performance is lacking.

 5. Listen, and don’t be afraid of their feedback.